Advertisement

 The flotation device washed ashore in stormy weather on the weekend of 14 and 15 September after the mooring came loose.
 The structure was removed for an assessment of the damage but has not been returned since.

-There are concerns from some community groups, including the Port Elliot Surf Life Saving Club and Port Elliot Town and Foreshore Improvement Association, that it may not be reinstated by the Alexandrina Council.
+Community groups have since called for it to be re-installed, including the Port Elliot Surf Life Saving Club and Port Elliot Town and Foreshore Improvement Association.

 Article continues after this ad